shiveshnavin/iot_blockchain/README.md

 Make a table of resources availble on a device

 ## Module 3: Network Structure Creation

+### WiFi Status LED behaviour (17/10/18)
+LED at pin 5 in blinking state when WiFi is connecting or disconnected and Solid ON when wifi connected

 ### Connect to Backbone network when available
 All devices connect to backbone network when in centralized mode